keltia/fetiche-rs/engine/README.md

 Consumers are used to store or duplicate data into different storage methods or even send data through different means (imagine a Multicast task).

+### Save

+This task saves the data it received into a single file.

 ### Store

 This task get all data from the upstream pipe and store it into a specific directory organized by Job ID